Hebrew Bible

 AdobeStock_712697231

-The Fast of Esther, or Ta'anit Esther in Hebrew, is a minor Jewish fast that usually takes place on the day preceding the holiday of Purim, on the 13th of the Hebrew month of Adar.
-This year, because Purim occurs on a Sunday and we don't hold fast days on Shabbat (except for Yom Kippur), the Fast of Esther will be on Thursday, March 21, 2024.
+The Fast of Esther, or Ta'anit Esther in Hebrew, is a minor Jewish fast that takes place on the day preceding the holiday of Purim, on the 13th of the Hebrew month of Adar (except for years it would fall on shabbat, when it's held on the preceding Thursday instead).

 As with other minor fasts, the Fast of Esther traditionally involves abstaining from food and drink from sunrise to sunset.
 However, since it's not a major fast day like Yom Kippur or Tisha B'Av, not all Jews follow all of the traditional fasting prohibitions; some may only fast until midday, or only abstain from food, or not at all.

-Whether one is actually fasting or not, there are also other ways of marking this day.
+Whether one is actually fasting or not, there are also other ways of marking this special day.
 This may include prayer, self-reflection, giving to charity, reading the Book of Esther or other Biblical texts, and general spiritual preparations for Purim.

 btn